 For a message with variable length data, there are two ways of reading the message.
-One method involves reading the complete message in one pass using IceRead-CompleteMessage The second method involves reading the message header (note that this may be larger than the 8-byte ICE header), then reading the variable length data in chunks (see IceReadMessageHeader and IceReadData ice\connA valid ICE connection object.header\sizeThe size of the message header (in bytes).<C\data\type>The actual C data type of the message header.pmsgThis pointer is set to the message header.
+One method involves reading the complete message in one pass using IceReadCompleteMessage The second method involves reading the message header (note that this may be larger than the 8-byte ICE header), then reading the variable length data in chunks (see IceReadMessageHeader and IceReadData

+IceReadCompleteMessag e( ice_conn, header_size, pmsg, pdata); ice_conn A valid ICE conne ection object. header_size The size of the me essage header (in byte s). < C_data_type > The actual C data type of the message h neader. pmsg This pointer is set to the message heade er. pdata This pointer is set to the variable length data of the message.